LGBTQ rights in Turkmenistan: Towards anti-discrimination legislation

 Turkmenistan has consistently rejected pleas to implement anti-discrimination legislation, despite requests by multiple nations via three Universal Periodic Reviews.
 In dialogue with various wings of the United Nations, Turkmenistan has justified the discriminatory frameworks by arguing any deviations to be a potential threat to the fabric of Turkmen traditions and society.
 In February 2021, the Turkmen Government noted to the Office of the United Nations High Commissioner for Human Rights about intentions to "reconsider the reasoning of the article criminalizing consensual same-sex relations" and "study the option of introducing anti-discrimination legislation".

 Society and culture

 No civil society exists in Turkmenistan, media is entirely owned by the state, and conducting field-surveys is very difficult.
-These conditions render scarce the availability of any surveillance data on LGBT rights and allied issues.
-However, reports of the extra-judicial consequences of being gay include: state-sponsored violence, including torture during criminal investigative process; and vigilante attacks, especially in prison.
+These conditions render scarce the availability of any surveillance data on LGBTQ rights and allied issues.
+However, reports of the extrajudicial consequences of being gay include: state-sponsored violence, including torture during criminal investigative process; and vigilante attacks, especially in prison.
 In October 2019, a gay doctor was tortured by the state-apparatus for a long span of time, before temporarily disappearing.
 In May 2020, multiple well-known figures from the modelling industry were arrested on the charges of homosexuality.
 Turkmen lesbians have been granted asylum in the United States.
 Gays have been documented to have sought refuge in the European Union.